tasmania-springtime-banner

 • sun iconDay 6

-Blue Mountains Botanic Gardens (B/L)
+Blue Mountains Botanic Gardens (B)

 Blue Mountains Botanic Garden, Mount Tomah is first today, with its collection of cool climate plants, under close scrutiny and impeccable care.
 Graham was broadcasting for its opening in 1987 and has been involved with many of the decisions that have made this garden the gem it is today.
 It is the only Botanic Garden anywhere in the world, located within a UNESCO World Heritage Area.
-Lunch is included today.

 Long-time friend and colleague, Don Schofield has been creating his garden Winterwood in Mount Tomah for almost 40 years.
 It’s been a labour of love for this true plantsman with his collections of rare and heritage varieties.
 At the time of our visit, we hope his favourite nerines will be flowering.
 Don also breeds new varieties and grows cut flowers (peonies and ranunculus) for florists.
-Return to Leura.

 • sun iconDay 7

-Mayfield Garden (B/L/D)
+Mayfield Garden (B/L)

+Oberon is our first stop this morning to visit Mayfield Garden.
 Nestled within a 5000-acre working farm in a quiet valley in Oberon is the extraordinary private garden of Mayfield, a spectacular, world-class 65-hectare cool climate garden, the largest in Australia.
 Inspired by the great European gardens, there is much to see here; stunning seasonal plantings, unique follies and exquisitely designed garden areas.
 A triumph of garden design with groves of oaks, beech, conifers, birch and colourful collections of maples.
 Our private tour reveals both the highlights and the hidden gems.

 Lunch is included today.
 Travel on to Orange and check in to our hotel, The Remington, for three nights.
-Dinner included tonight.

 • sun iconDay 8